SubleXBle/Fail2Ban-Report-Docker/README.md

 It provides optional tools to:

 - 📊 Visualize **ban** and **unban** events, including per-jail statistics
-- ⚡ Interact with IPs (e.g., manually block, unblock, or report to external services)
+- ⚡ Interact with IPs (e.g., manually block, unblock, or get report from external services)
 - 📂 Maintain **jail-specific** persistent blocklists (JSON) with `active` and `pending` status
 - 🔄 Sync those lists with your system firewall using **ufw**
 - 🚨 Show **warning indicators** when ban rates exceed configurable thresholds